 - A type of inflammatory bowel disease (ulcerative colitis).
 Early research shows that taking agaricus mushroom extract helps reduce fatigue and improve symptoms in people with ulcerative colitis.

 - Hardening of the arteries (atherosclerosis).

 - High levels of cholesterol or other fats (lipids) in the blood (hyperlipidemia).

 Side Effects & SafetyWhen taken by mouth: Agaricus mushroom is POSSIBLY SAFE for most people when taken for up to 12 months.
 Agaricus mushroom can cause blood sugar to go too low (hypoglycemia) in some people with diabetes.
 It can also cause nausea, diarrhea and upset stomach.

 A few people who took agaricus mushroom during treatment for cancer have developed severe liver damage, and a few have had allergic reactions.

-Special Precautions & Warnings:Pregnancy and breast-feeding: Not enough is known about the use of agaricus mushroom during pregnancy and breast-feeding.
+Special Precautions & Warnings:Pregnancy and breast-feeding: There isn't enough reliable information to know if agaricus mushroom is safe to use when pregnant or breast-feeding.
 Stay on the safe side and avoid use.